Devaynes v Noble: Judgment

-Sir William Grant, Master of the Rolls, held that the estate of the deceased partner was not liable to Clayton, as the payments made by the surviving partners to Clayton must be regarded as completely discharging the liability of the firm to Clayton at the time of the particular partner's death.
+Sir William Grant, Master of the Rolls, held that the estate of the deceased partner was not liable to Clayton, as the payments made by the surviving partners to Clayton must be regarded as having completely discharged the liability of the firm to Clayton as it had stood the time of Devaynes' death.
+Subsequent payments into the account by Clayton were therefore made to the surviving partners only.

 Significance

-The ruling was based on the legal fiction that, if an account is in credit, the first sum paid in will also be the first to be drawn out and, if the account is overdrawn, the first sum paid in is allocated to the earliest debit on the account which caused the account to be overdrawn.
+The rule was based on the principle that, if an account is in credit, the first sum paid in will also be the first to be drawn out and, if the account is overdrawn, the first sum paid in is allocated to the earliest debit on the account which caused the account to be overdrawn.
 It is generally applicable in cases of running accounts between two parties, e.g., a banker and a customer, moneys being paid in and withdrawn from time to time from the account, without any specific indication as to which payment out was in respect of which payment in.

+It is easier to see the reason for the rule if one remembers that a deposit with a bank is a liability of the bank to the customer, and an overdraft is a liability of the customer to the bank.
+The first sum paid into an account is the first loan by the customer to the bank, with subsequent deposits being subsequent loans.
+When the customer withdraws from the account, this is a repayment by the bank of its liability.
+The underlying principle for the rule is therefore that, absent any contrary agreement between a debtor and their creditor, the oldest liability is the one discharged first.

 In such case, when final accounts, which may run over several years, are made up, debits and credits will be set off against one another in order of their dates, leaving only a final balance to be recovered from the debtor by the creditor.

 The rule is only a presumption, and can be displaced.
 The rule is one of convenience and may be displaced by circumstances or by agreement.
 In Commerzbank Aktiengesellschaft v IMB Morgan plc and others [2004] EWHC 2771 (Ch), the court elected to not apply the rule on the fact of the case (sums held in bank accounts derived from victims of Nigerian advance fee frauds).

 Notwithstanding the criticisms sometimes levelled against it, and despite its antiquity, the rule is commonly applied in relation to tracing claims where a fraudster has commingled unlawfully obtained funds from various sources.